marvelefe/sms-spam-data-mining/README.md

 # Analysing and predicting patterns in a SMS spam collection dataset using data mining techniques

 ## Project Overview
+Course Code: MIT 816

+Course Title: Data Mining

+This assignment was submitted as part of the coursework requirements for the Master in Information Technology (MIT) program at the University of Lagos, Nigeria.

+---

 This project analyzes and predicts patterns in a SMS Spam Collection dataset using two data mining techniques; classification and clustering.
 The primary goal is to classify SMS messages as spam or ham (legitimate) using text processing, exploratory data analysis (EDA), and machine learning models.

 ## Dataset